sparkflows/sparkflows-docs/docs/user-guide/alerts.rst

    :alt: Email Alerts
    :align: center

-Email Notifications/Alerts when Scheduling workflows
+Email Notifications/Alerts when Scheduling Workflows
 --------------------------------------

 You can specify email addresses for receiving emails when the Workflow fails or succeeds.